jessemonroy650/top-phonegap-mistakes/the-whitelist-system.md

 - To disable the `CSP` system, add this to every webpages that needs internet or network access, inline code ([Javascript](http://www.quirksmode.org/js/events_early.html) or [style](http://matthewjamestaylor.com/blog/adding-css-to-html-with-link-embed-inline-and-import)), or `eval()`.
 - **DANGEROUS, BUT WORKING**
-- CAUTION: Your app maybe rejected, unless you have a good reason for using this.
-[SEE](#whitelist-ats-examples.mdappRejected).
-Alternatives available in [ATS Examples](whitelist-ats-examples.md)
 ```
     <meta http-equiv="Content-Security-Policy"
               content="default-src *;